 Perform its services and produce the required IV&V deliverables defined in the Project Order by the due dates presented in the Project Plan.
 In accordance with federal guidelines, each quarterly IV&V report shall be submitted simultaneously to CMCS, the RE and OHCA.
 The report shall be submitted no later than 5:00 PM CST on the Friday of the first full week of the month following the reporting period.
 The report must follow the CMCS template and guidance and be in a format approved by the RE with OHCA.
 The content of the report must support all MECT, MEELC, and MEET reviews.
 The quality of each IV&V deliverable must be approved by the RE with OHCA before delivery, and the quality of each IV&V deliverable must be approved by the RE with OHCA before it is considered complete.
 The content of each report may change based on CMCS guidance, state requirements, and may change from Project Order to Project Order.

 Documentation of all IV&V procedures shall be clear and concise enabling future contractors to re-create the same reports if needed.
 Each IV&V document shall include the following document controls.
-The following controls will be adjusted based on CMCS, the RE and OHCA can be changed per Project Order
+The following controls will be adjusted based on CMCS, the RE and OHCA can be changed per Project Order:

 Table of Contents – A summary of the major headings within the document and their page references.